When you want a simple salad to make the meal complete, this easy Spinach Salad with Asian Dressing is all you need.

 You really don’t need anything special to make salad dressings at home, but I have 2 kitchen items are that are “helpful” if you have them.

-Wait, still don’t know where to start?
-Try this, memorize the following recipes: 2 Tbsp.
-EVOO, 1 Tbsp. lemon juice or balsamic vinegar, a big pinch of salt, and freshly ground black pepper!
-It’s one of the best tasting dressing and also the easiest.
-Here are other dressings that my family love below:
+Try this, memorize the following recipes: 2 tablespoons of EVOO, 1 Tablespoon of lemon juice or balsamic vinegar, a big pinch of salt, and freshly ground black pepper!
+It’s one of the best-tasting dressings and also the easiest!

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.